-Report: Seahawks sign WR Tyler Lockett to a three-year extension
+Seahawks sign WR Tyler Lockett to a three-year extension

 The fourth-year receiver could have been an unrestricted free agent at the end of the 2018 season.

-The Seahawks are keeping one of their pending free agents in the fold, agreeing to a three-year extension with receiver Tyler Lockett, according to a report from Mike Garafolo of the NFL Network, the league’s official media arm.
+The Seahawks are keeping one of their pending free agents in the fold, agreeing to a three-year extension with receiver Tyler Lockett.
+The news was first reported by Mike Garafolo of the NFL Network, the league’s official media arm.
+The news has since been confirmed by the Seattle Times.

-According to the report, Lockett’s deal includes $20 million guaranteed with a base value of $31.8 million and a maximum value of $37.8 million.
+According to Garafolo, Lockett’s deal includes $20 million guaranteed with a base value of $31.8 million and a maximum value of $37.8 million.

-Assuming it simply adds three years then Lockett will be under contract with Seattle through the 2021 season.
+Assuming it simply adds three years, Lockett will be under contract with Seattle through the 2021 season.

-Lockett was a third-round pick in 2015 and is entering the final season of his rookie contract, a four-year, $3.3 million deal.
+Lockett was a third-round pick in 2015 and is entering the final season of his rookie contract — a four-year, $3.3 million deal.

 Most Read Sports Stories